mtkennerly/ludusavi/README.md

 ## Features
 * Backup and restore for Steam as well as other game libraries.
-* Preview the backup/restore before actually performing it.
+* Preview of the backup/restore before actually performing it.
 * Support for Proton saves with Steam.
 * Support for saves in the Windows registry.

-Planned for the future:

-* (De)selecting specific games for backup/restore.
-* Restoring to different locations.
-* CLI mode.

 ## Usage
 ### Installation